aqilzeeshan/cdk_eventbus_apigateway/README.md

   `# LanguageName doesn't match the pattern we specified`
   `curl ${ENDPOINT}french --header 'Content-type:application/json' --data '{"UserID":"abcdefg","LanguageName":"aaa-bb"}'`
  * Great for learning use of VTL in API Gatway
+ * Check laster to see if WebSocket part is complete https://eventbus-cdk.workshop.aws/en/04-api-gateway-service-integrations/02-websocket-api/websocket-apis.html